vladanp/angularjs-typescript-grunt-seed/README.md

 * Reload browser every time a file is saved

 ## Testing
-### Unit tests with coverage
+### Unit tests with Karma
 To run unit tests, run the following command:
 ```
 grunt test:unit
 ```
 This will run all unit tests.

-To debug unit tests you can use command with flag:
+To debug unit tests you can use command with debug flag:
 ```
 grunt test:unit --debug
 ```